-Diagnosis of MPS I Hurler is usually a two-stage process involving a screening test and a confirmation test. - A urine analysis will usually show excessive amounts of heparan sulphate and dermatan sulphate present in the urine. - Reduced enzyme activity from a blood test or a genetic test to identify the IDUA gene mutation will then be done to confirm the diagnosis.
-There is no cure for MPS I Hurler.
-Hematopoietic stem cell transplantation (HSCT) is the treatment of choice for patients with MPS I Hurler syndrome under two and a half years of age and before developmental deterioration begins.
-Enzyme Enzyme replacement therapy (ERT) is available in MPS I Hurler replacement therapy (ERT) may be used at diagnosis to prepare the child for HSCT, or it may be continued if HSCT is not suitable.
-ERT works to restore cell function and can help improve physical endurance.
-Is there a test for MPS I in pregnancy?
+Diagnosis of MPS I Hurler-Scheie is usually a two-stage process involving a screening test and a confirmation test. - A urine analysis will usually show excessive amounts of heparan sulphate and dermatan sulphate present in the urine. - Reduced enzyme activity from a blood test or a genetic test to identify the IDUA gene mutation will then be done to confirm the diagnosis.
+Enzyme replacement therapy (ERT) is available in MPS I Hurler-Scheie There is no cure for MPS I Hurler-Scheie, but treatment in the form of ERT works to restore cell function and can help improve physical endurance.
+There is a genetic test that can be used to confirm whether or not a person has MPS I Hurler-Scheie Is there a test for MPS I in pregnancy?